PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Weeveston jumped and checked behind him for a highly skilled assassin.
 Finding himself not murdered, he rose and said, "Yes, yes.
 Posthaste Uncle, as you say."

+Within two days, they joined the main body of the Brave Companions, an army-for-hire 20,000 strong.
+The men were free and easy with each other and authority.
+Their laughter and song on the march, provided a fine counterpoint to Weeveston's grim Uncle and a detachment of Mercian BattleMages.
+Even on a good day, a BattleMage was a odd sort of duck.
+Weeveston couldn't remember a Wizard who wasn't, in one way or another, but four that his Uncle had brought along had seemed particularly humorless.
+Still, they did their job.
+The threat of their sinister magic unleashed managed to keep the Brave Companions civil.

+> Brave they might be, but even Weeveston had few illusions about their loyalty.

+They marched for a week and half along the side of the River Swift.
+And not a day went by that Weeveston didn't think about the pleasant and fast trip he had made down the river, heading in the other direction.
+He had really thought he had gotten away with something.
+That he was out from under.
+But it seemed that the world did not work that way.
+A man could change his station just because he wanted to.
+So it was that the horse of metaphorical fate, carried poor Weeveston onward with his reunion with his destiny already in progress in a damn castle in dank town.
+Or so he thought.

+A commotion went up in the ranks before him.
+At the cries of "Scout!
+Scout!" his dour Uncle perked up.
+As a rider on a lathered horse, his Uncle demanded, "Have you sighted them?
+How many are there?
+What is their disposition?"

+One day, as they we're breaking camp, a scout rode hard up to